-For the simple syrup, combine either the dates, water and vanilla OR maple syrup and vanilla into a small blender (I used the magic bullet) and blend until smooth.
-Feel free to add a tad bit more water as needed to thin.
+Simple Syrup: Combine either the dates, water, and vanilla OR maple syrup and vanilla into a small blender (I used the magic bullet) and blend until smooth.
+Feel free to add a tad bit more water as needed to thin if using dates.
 You can serve at room temp or refrigerate a bit before serving.
-Can be made a day or two in advance.
+The simple syrup can be made a day or two in advance.

-Place you plums however you like on your plate.
+Assemble: Place the plums however you like on your plate.
 Serve with a nice drizzle of the simple syrup and a dollop of the lemon ginger cream.
-Garnish with some mint leaves.
+Garnish with optional mint leaves.